Gottfried S. Fraenkel: Biography

 Fraenkel had two sons Gideon who became a professor of chemistry and Daniel who became a professor of immunology.
 In his spare time, Fraenkel pursued his musical interests, playing the piano and cello.
 Fraenkel published his first book through Dover publishers which was headed by Hayward Cirker (1918-2000) who was also interested in music.
 Fraenkel had been a keen collector of musical texts between 1940 and 1960.
 This led to a book titled Pictorial and Decorative Music Title Pages from Music Sources: 201 Examples from 1500-1800 published by Dover in 1968.
-His collection of about 1300 music texts are now held in the University of Illinois.
+His collection of about 1300 music texts is now held in the University of Illinois.